UofUEpiBio/Sims_calibrate/README.md

 ---

+## 📦 Additional Resources

+### `LSTM_model/`

+📁 Contains the **pre-trained LSTM models** used for machine learning–based calibration.
+These models are loaded by `01a-bilstm.R` and used to improve prediction accuracy.

+---

 ## 🛠️ Project Notes

-* **R version:** Make sure you’re using a compatible R version 📦 with all required packages installed.
+* **R version:** Ensure you’re using a compatible R version 📦 with all required packages installed.
 * **Execution order:** Run scripts in the order listed above for consistent results.
 * **Outputs:** Predictions, epidemic curves, and statistical plots are saved in the designated output folders.